-Travel medical insurance is specifically designed to travel with you abroad and this article will dive into the key features of these plans, coverage options and the approximate costs.
+Travel medical insurance is specifically designed to travel with you abroad and this article will dive into the key features of the plans, coverage options, and approximate costs.

 International Travel medical plans are typically available for less than two years and can be used as a standalone plan or as a supplement to major medical insurance already in place.
 If you already have a permanent insurance solution, additional travel coverage will be considered secondary insurance, perfect for adding additional benefits like emergency medical evacuation.
 Travel options can also help cover additional out of pocket expenses that your primary insurance may not cover.